BITNP/BIThesis/contributing.md

 :tada:First off, thanks for taking the time to contribute!:tada:

 The following is a set of guidelines for contributing to BIThesis.

 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-## Guidence
+## Guidance

 **[I don't want to read this whole thing, I just have a small question!!!](#join-our-slack-channel)**